hdl/containers/doc/dev/Tasks.rst

 ===========

 In order to push images to container registries, credentials are required.
-The default ``github.token`` is enough for publishint to GHCR, however, docker.io and GCR do need specific secrets to be setup.
+The default ``github.token`` is enough for publishing to GHCR, however, docker.io and GCR do need specific secrets to be setup.

 In The Google Cloud Platform (GCP), credentials are managed through a CLI tool named ``gcloud``.